Bair Hugger Infection Lawsuits

 Plaintiffs allege that the Bair Hugger system leads to an increased risk of infections in implant surgeries.
 Lawsuits have been filed alleging that the Bair Hugger is defective due to inadequate warnings and instructions.
 These generally claim that the manufacturers 3M Company and Arizant Healthcare, Inc. were negligent in failing to properly test the Bair Hugger before releasing it to the market, failing to appropriately analyze data arising out of pre-market tests, and failing to conduct enough testing and surveillance once the device was released to the market.

 A failure to warn is a marketing defect.
 Manufacturers that fail to warn of risks may be held strictly liable when a consumer is injured due to the failure to warn.
-Generally, a plaintiff trying to recover compensatory damages on the strict liability basis of failure to warn would need to prove:
+Generally, a plaintiff trying to recover compensatory damages on the strict liability basis of failure to warn would need to prove with the assistance of a Bair Hugger lawyer that:

 - The defendant manufactured, sold, or distributed the Bair Hugger;